 BYU offers Irish dance classes to its students and hired Victoria to teach the beginning and intermediate classes for 7 semesters.
 Victoria graduated on a full World Dance Scholarship with a Bachelors of Science in Public Health with an emphasis in Health Promotion and a minor in World Dance.

 After graduating college, Victoria moved back to Las Vegas with her husband, Jordan, who attends the UNLV dental school.
+They welcomed a baby boy, lovingly nicknamed our studio baby, in the fall of 2018.
 Victoria began studying for the TCRG under the direction of Tara Reid, TCRG.
 She took the exam and was officially certified in December 2017!

 Victoria has a passion for Irish dance and loves to share it with others!
 She loves choreographing steps, working hard, and challenging herself and her students.